Fox682/Projects/Tictactoe.md

 ```

 Well that's just plain weird...
+That would be valid win for X if it was on turns 1, 3 & 5.

 ### Conclusions

 That was fun.

-The caveat of course being that this includes all nonsense and illegal moves and doesn't use "compression",
+The caveat of course being that this is just the storage portion.
+The actual logic for placing the pieces on
-the "Key Frame" version of this would be the likely one to use and implement compression, there's only 9
-states to track (only 9 bits).
-For storing multiple games, you'd only need to store difference between
-the plays.
-Of course using actual compression to eliminate the 0's (two moves, could have up to 16 0's in
-a row on the second move!).

-If we wanted to have fun we could dig deeper into the 765 possible non-duplicated states.
-If we used the zeroth
-state in our method here we have 6 bits to play with; 2 for reflective duplication (N/S & E/W), 2 more bits for
-rotational duplication (N,E,S,W), and 1 bit to express if the state has a duplicate or not... etc.
+the board or determining a win are for later.
+As also with the 765 possible non-duplicated states.

-The rest will have to be an exercise to the reader, as storing all possible states is hard since it would
+The rest will have to be an exercise to the reader, as storing all possible 765 states is hard since it would
 require each frame to store the instantanious state which this system doesn't do.
 You could however do the 18 bit
 classic version and you'd end up with:

 ```
 765 States * 18 bits = 13.77 Kilobits = ~1,722 KBs = ~1.68 MBs
 This doesn't include the Reflective and Rotational Duplicates however.
 But you could just add more bits to each state.
+Probably 5 or 6.
 ```

 This solution of course is a prime example of the "Space-Time Trade-off".
 We'll end up with a more